VIFF 2024 reviews: Ruthless drama, monumental sculpture, breathless joyrides, and more

 October 2 at 7 pm at International Village 8 and October 4 at 4 pm at International Village 9

-It’s common for women from the Philippines to participate in Canada’s live-in caregiver to make a greater income than what they would earn in their home country, send money back to their families, and gain permanent residency.
+It’s common for women from the Philippines to participate in Canada’s live-in caregiver program to make a greater income than what they would earn in their home country, send money back to their families, and gain permanent residency.
 But it’s far less common to hear about how being separated from their kin impacts their children’s mental health.
 A new documentary screening at VIFF shares two such stories.
-In Inay (which means "mama" in Tagalog), we meet cinematographer Jeremiah Reyes, who was separated from his mother as a child and had a confusing reunification with her when he eventually joined her in Canada.
+In Inay (which means “mama” in Tagalog), we meet cinematographer Jeremiah Reyes, who was separated from his mother as a child and had a confusing reunification with her when he eventually joined her in Canada.
 He can remember being depressed as early as in Grade 8, going on to have thoughts of suicide.
-He’s married to Vancouver Filipina filmmaker Thea Loo, and in turning the camera on themselves, the husband-and-wife duo reveal how his depression has affected their relationship and also how the Philippines doesn’t have the language to talk about mental illness.
+He’s married to Vancouver Filipina filmmaker Thea Loo, and in turning the camera on themselves, the husband-and-wife duo reveals how his depression has affected their relationship and also how the Philippines doesn’t have the language to talk about mental illness.
 He interviews his mom on camera about her decision to leave the country, an emotional exchange that sees her ask for his forgiveness.
 Shirley Lagman was also separated from her mother, who had another child while living in Canada, which she kept secret for a number of years.
 Having also experienced suicidal ideation, Lagman interviews her mom, who said that working three jobs in the Philippines wasn’t enough to send her daughter to a good school.
 By having left for North America, she laments raising other kids and not her own daughter and divulges how she feels like a failure.
 A moving film, Inay is full of raw moments that illustrate the trauma that can exist as a consequence of the live-in caregiver program and puts a human face on the complicated relationship between Canada and the Philippines.
 GJ